Top 10 Reasons To Commute By Bike

 #6 – Take your bike on the train?

-- If you feel your commute by bike is too long to pedal you can always take your bike on the commuter rail to a point closer to work or school and ride form there.
+- If you feel your commute by bike is too long to pedal you can always take your bike on the commuter rail to a point closer to work or school and ride from there.

 - Be sure to check with your local train transportation service to see what their policies on bringing bikes on their trains are.